WOOF, are you planning to include Yorkies in a wedding?

 Also, please don’t force your Yorkie to pose like a model and stare at the camera for long periods.
 Since photoshoots can be strenuous for dogs, the candids of your Yorkie will make the cutest natural wedding pictures.
 Allow his or her unique character and quirks to show up in the pictures!

-(After seeing that the professional grooming visits continuously caused both allergic skin reactions AND immense stress to me, my human started grooming me herself about a year ago.)
+*Arf-ter seeing that the professional grooming visits continuously caused both allergic skin reactions AND immense stress to me, my human started grooming me herself two years ago.

 Senior Yorkies or those with underlying health conditions must be given extra attention, comfort, and care.
 Transport your senior Yorkie with a wagon or carrier during the wedding.
 Put a soft pillow/cushion or a familiar blanket inside the wagon to make a comfy bed or resting place.